HTC released the VIVE Pro Eye this year – the company’s first VR headset with built-in Tobii eye tracking.

-In this blog post, Mattias Berglund, our Global Product Manager discusses some key topics surrounding the VIVE Pro Eye.
+In this blog post, Mattias Berglund, one of our global product managers, discusses some key topics surrounding the VIVE Pro Eye.

 Left: VIVE VR headset with retrofitted eye tracking.
 Right: VIVE Pro Eye with fully integrated eye tracking.